-Rabbit stew is a rich and hearty dinner with plenty of tender vegetables and potatoes to keep you nice and full!
-It is simmered low and slow until the rabbit falls off the bone and absorbs all the savory flavors from the meat, broth, and veggies.
-Next time you're craving a cozy and comforting dinner, try this simple rabbit stew!
+Rabbit stew is a rich and hearty dinner with plenty of tender vegetables and potatoes to keep you comfortably full.
+It is simmered low and slow until the rabbit falls off the bone adding savory flavor to the broth and veggies.
+Next time you're craving a cozy, satisfying dinner, try my simple rabbit stew.

 Have more than one?
-Try my whole roasted rabbit!
+Try my whole roasted rabbit recipe too.

 🥘 Ingredients

-- Rabbit - 1 3-pound rabbit, whole or cut into pieces. (*See note below on choosing a rabbit).
+- Rabbit - A 3-pound rabbit, whole or cut into pieces. (*See note below on choosing a rabbit).

-- Garlic - 2 teaspoons of minced or crushed garlic.
+- Garlic - Minced or crushed garlic.
 About 2 cloves of fresh garlic.

-- Bay Leaves - 2 whole bay leaves (remove before serving).
+- Bay Leaves - Whole bay leaves, remember to remove them before serving.

-- Dry White Wine - 1 cup of white wine that is not too fruity, like Sauvignon Blanc, Pinot Grigio, or a dry Riesling.
+- Dry White Wine - I recommend a white wine that is not too fruity, like Sauvignon Blanc, Pinot Grigio, or a dry Riesling.
+Red wine will alter the flavor profile, but it's still tasty and can be used in a pinch.

-- Carrots - 2 cups carrots washed and diced.
-No need to peel them unless you prefer to.
+- Carrots - washed and diced carrots.
+There is no need to peel them unless you prefer to.

-- Potatoes - 1 ½ pounds of potatoes (any variety of red, yellow, or russet) cut into approximately 1-inch pieces.
+- Potatoes - Any variety of red, yellow, or russet potatoes cut into approximately 1-inch pieces.

-- Chicken Broth - 8 cups of low-sodium chicken broth (or vegetable broth, water, or a combination of both).
+- Chicken Broth - Low-sodium chicken broth (or vegetable broth, water, or a combination of both).
 If not using low sodium, adjust the salt as needed.
 (Double the liquid for making soup rather than stew.)

-- All-Purpose Flour - ¼ cup of all-purpose flour for thickening the stew (you may add more at the end if you prefer your stew thicker).
+- All-Purpose Flour - All-purpose flour for thickening the stew (you may add more at the end if you prefer your stew thicker).

-- Cold Water - ⅓ cup for making a slurry with the flour.
+- Cold Water - For making a slurry with the flour.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!